Saxo Bank Review (2026):

 - Long-term holders who enrol in stock lending to waive the custody fee.

-- Investors who value platform quality as much as cost efficiency.
+- Investors who value platform quality and research depth as much as cost efficiency.

-- Passive investors who rely on automated savings plans.
+- Passive investors who rely on automated savings plans (not available for EU clients).

-- Anyone doing small frequent contributions where FX drag compounds.
+- Anyone doing small frequent contributions where FX drag compounds over time.

 - Cost-optimisers: IBKR wins on fees at almost every portfolio size.

-A €10,000 portfolio pays ~€19/year post-VAT in custody fees before any trades — roughly 0.19% of portfolio value just to hold positions.
+In countries where the custody fee still applies, a €10,000 portfolio pays ~€19/year post-VAT before any trades — roughly 0.19% of portfolio value just to hold positions.
 Neobrokers charge nothing for this.
-The fee becomes proportionally negligible above €100,000, especially when offset by stock lending income.
+Some core EU markets (France, Belgium, Italy, Netherlands) have had the fee removed in 2024–2025 — check your specific country first.
+Where it still applies, it becomes proportionally negligible above €100,000, especially when offset entirely by stock lending income.

-Rule: if you are below €50,000 and doing passive ETF investing, start with a neobroker or IBKR.
-Come back to Saxo when scale and multi-asset breadth genuinely matter to your strategy.
+Rule of thumb: if you are below €50,000 and doing passive ETF investing, start with a neobroker or IBKR.
+Come back to Saxo when scale, multi-asset breadth, and research depth genuinely matter to your strategy.
+Enable stock lending from day one to zero out the custody cost where it applies.

 Ready to open an account?